Who Are We

 There are multiple ways to test for radon.
-Which method you choose depends on your your home structure and your comfort level.
+Which method you choose depends on your home structure and your comfort level.

 Home kits can be purchased at your local home improvement store.
 If you choose to go this route, please be sure to carefully read and adhere strictly to the instructions as deviations will impact your test's reliability.

 Please note that not all devices are AARST/ NRPP approved.
-(AARST/NRPP is the national organizition that leads and governs radon specialist for quality control) It is recommended that you contact your State Department of Health for State Certified Radon Testors.
+(AARST/NRPP is the national organization that leads and governs radon specialist for quality control) It is recommended that you contact your State Department of Health for State Certified Radon Testors.
 They are regulated and may only use approved testing devices.